groggi/eth-cil-exam-summary/README.md

 # Status
 Work in progress.
 Layout and structure pretty much complete, however still misses some things from the lecture.

+If you spot any mistakes or typos please go ahead and create an issue or a pull request.

 # Disclaimer
 Please be advised that nothing found here is guaranteed to be complete, correct or anything else.
 Feel free to report errors, I'll try to fix them.